tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Evasion

-_Recharge 6+:_ When you take damage from an opportunity attack, take 20 less damage from it (champion: 40; epic: 100)
+_Recharge 6+:_ When you take damage from an opportunity attack, take 20 less damage from it, 40 at champion tier, and 100 at epic tier

 **Quirk:** You can't answer a question directly even if you want to.